Digi-D/postcard_mailer/README.md

 Uses Stripe for credit card processing and Lob for mailing the cards.

-Main app --> node app.js  --> currently doesn't send cards
+Main app --> node app.js

-Stuck with async implementation  --> node test_postcards.js